fahlerile/renderer-from-scratch/README.md

 # renderer-from-scratch

+This is the biggest wheel I have ever reinvented.

-The goal of this project is to create a simple (relatively) program that can transform vertex data from .obj file to an image using as little to no libraries as possible (that's the reason why I don't use GLM).
+The goal of this project is to create a simple (relatively) program that can transform vertex data from .obj file to an image using as little to no libraries as possible.

-Uses right-hand coordinate system.
+Uses right-hand coordinate system, the rotations are clockwise.

 ## Libraries Used:
 - [SDL2](https://www.libsdl.org/) because I don't want to handle windows by myself.
 I use SDL2 just to open a window and draw pixels to it.